 That was then.
 For the last quarter century Dory has worked as a food & wine chef/educator and healthy glycemic product developer in California’s Mendocino wine country.
 The Alchemy of Taste is her palate development and pairing theory workshop that teaches anyone how to taste and how to pair wines without fail.
-We experience this sensorial delight on our Yoga & Vineyard retreat, and have partnered with Dory for the brand new ultimate food and wine retreat for equestrians, Culinary Cowgirl Yoga, launching August of 2017.
+We experienced this sensorial delight on our Yoga & Vineyard retreat, and have partnered with Dory for the brand new ultimate food and wine retreat for equestrians, Culinary Cowgirl Yoga, launching August of 2018.

 When Dory was in middle school, her mother decided that she was going to end up in trouble if left to her own devices.
 At the risk of a divorce, she insisted that they lease a horse (in Okinawa!) to keep her occupied.
 We all know how miniscule the chances are for a kid getting hooked up with a horse if neither parent is a horse person, never mind if it’s in Japan: pretty much zilch.
 Dory is forever grateful to her mom.
 Every day, rain or shine, she went to the stables.